Skip to main content

 4.3: Installing Instana Agent on a Linux VM

-We will start by installing the Instana Agent on the Linux VM that is running IBM MQ and ACE.
+Next we will install the Instana Agent on a Linux VM that is running IBM MQ and ACE.

 architecture-agent-mqace-vm